Coded-Commerce-LLC/Woo-Benchmark-Email/readme.txt

 == Changelog ==

+= 1.1 on 2018-11-01 =
+* Added sister product activation and installation checks and message

 = 1.0 on 2018-09-23 =
 * Initial release

 == Upgrade Notice ==

+= 1.1 =
+* Minor update

 = 1.0 =
 * Initial release